dell/csm-docs/content/docs/getting-started/installation/operator/modules/authorizationv2-0.md

 If there is already a Vault CSI provider install available, skip to [Minimum Server Configuration](#minimum-server-configuration).

-If there is no Vault CSI provider available to use with Authorization, it can be installed following [Hashicorp Vault documentation](https://www.vaultproject.io/docs).
+If there is no Vault CSI provider available to use with CSM Authorization, it can be installed following [Hashicorp Vault documentation](https://www.vaultproject.io/docs).

 For a testing environment, however, a simple deployment suggested in this section may suffice.
 > **NOTE**: It creates a standalone server with in-memory (non-persistent) storage.
 It is insecure and will lose data on every restart.
 It is only made for development or experimentation.